 Under 5 U.S.C.
-5544-45, employees in positions requiring them regularly to remain at, or within the confines of, his station during longer than ordinary periods of duty, a substantial part of which consists of remaining in a standby status rather than performing work, receive premium pay for the duty.
-The rules on standby duty are in 5 CFR 550.112(k), for employees who are exempt from the Fair Labor Standards Act, and in 5 CFR 551.431, for FLSA-covered employees.
+5544-45, employees in positions requiring them regularly to remain at, or within the confines of, a duty station during longer than ordinary periods of duty, a substantial part of which consists of remaining in a standby status rather than performing work, receive premium pay for the duty.
+The rules on standby duty are in 5 CFR 550.112(k) for employees who are exempt from the Fair Labor Standards Act, and in 5 CFR 551.431 for FLSA-covered employees.

 The regulation further provides that the statutory phrase “at, or within the confines of his station,” may mean in an employee’s living quarters, when designated by the agency as his duty station and when his whereabouts are narrowly limited and his activities are substantially restricted.
 This condition exists only when an employee is required to remain at his living quarters and is required to hold himself in a state of readiness to answer calls for his services.
 This limitation on an employee’s whereabouts and activities is distinguished from the limitation placed on an employee who is subject to call outside his tour of duty but may leave his quarters provided he arranges for someone else to respond to calls or leaves a telephone number by which he can be reached should his services be required.